dvangennip/Phototype/Readme.md

 If all else fails, this will do:
 `sudo killall -vs SIGKILL python3`

+#### Profiling the code
+Use the following command to generate a profile while running the software:
+	sudo python3 -m cProfile -o profile.pstats photocore.py -debug -nonet

+The generated file should then be converted to a dot file, which can be used to generate a call graph.
+Install [gprof2dot][13] via `pip3 install gprof2dot` to use it.
+The graph visualisation is handled by [GraphViz][14], on macOS installed via [homebrew][15].
+A one-line command as shown below does the conversion and visualisation in one go:
+	gprof2dot -f pstats  -n 0.2 -e 0.05 profile.pstats | dot -Tpng -o profile.png

-## Visualising data
+## Visualising user data
 Phototype keeps track of user interactions with the device.
 This data is saved in `data.bin` and human-readable `data.log` files in the `phototype` folder (available when the script has run at least once).
 These files are not directly suitable for visual analysis.
-To help with this, a `visualiser.py` script prepares the data to be importing and visualised by a [Processing.py][13] script.
+To help with this, a `visualiser.py` script prepares the data to be importing and visualised by a [Processing.py][16] script.
 Two scripts are included in the `S4DataVisualiser` folders.

 The visualiser scripts expect that user data is provided in unique files, each named `pN_data.bin` (where N denotes a participant number, e.g., p1 or p2).

 ## License
-The source code and models are available under a [CC-BY-NC 3.0 license][14].
+The source code and models are available under a [CC-BY-NC 3.0 license][17].
 You are free to share, copy and redistribute the material in any medium or format, and to adapt it for other uses.
 However, you must give credit and cannot use the code and materials for commercial purposes.

-Note that [DropzoneJS][15] files are included in this repository for convenience but remain under the original MIT license.
+Note that [DropzoneJS][18] files are included in this repository for convenience but remain under the original MIT license.

-Icons on the status pane by [hirschwolf][16] and [Freepik][17] from Flaticon are included in this repository for convenience but remain under the original Flaticon Basic license.
+Icons on the status pane by [hirschwolf][19] and [Freepik][20] from Flaticon are included in this repository for convenience but remain under the original Flaticon Basic license.

 ## Known issues and possible improvements for future revisions
 - Uploading photos: